geofferb/CMPUT404-assignment-webserver/README.md

 * Jackson Z Chang
 * Mandy Meindersma

+Assignment completed by Geoffery Banh. `deep.png` and `root.png` are licenced under the Apache 2 license by Geoffery Banh.

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL